Canada’s Soaring Motorcycle Death Rate Linked to Pandemic Lockdowns, Say Experts

 “Bad habits are difficult to break, and concurrently we’re still seeing elevated rates of speed even now, which reduce the driver’s and motorcyclist’s ability to react to unexpected circumstances.”

-Biker Down North America president Steve Reed told The Epoch Times many bikers on the road today lack the experience they need to drive safely.
+Biker Down North America president Steve Reed told The Epoch Times that many bikers on the road today lack the experience they need to drive safely.
 That’s why his group, which teaches accident scene management and emergency first aid, is pushing for increased training for new motorcyclists.

-“Really the industry, the motorcycle training space, historically, has been geared toward getting people to buy motorcycles and training them to pass the test.
-And that’s it,” he said.
+“Really the industry, the motorcycle training space, historically has been geared toward getting people to buy motorcycles and training them to pass the test, and that’s it,” he said.

 “People went and bought a snowmobile or an ATV or a motorcycle.
 But at the same time, what happened is that we couldn’t have that in-person training, and so there were a lot of people who had new toys, no training, or were in a massive queue to get training, and so a lot of people were just jumping in with both feet.”